nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/GPIO_AT_commands.rst

   It ranges between ``0`` and ``31``.

 * The ``<value>`` parameter indicates the value to be written to the GPIO pin.
-  It can assume one of the following values:
+  It accepts one of the following values:

   * ``0`` - Logic low
   * ``1`` - Logic high